deckhouse/virtualization/docs/ADMIN_GUIDE.md

         max: 8Gi
         step: 512Mi
       coreFractions: [5, 10, 20, 50, 100]
-      defaultCoreFraction: 50  # Default value for the 1–4 core range
+      defaultCoreFraction: 50 # Default core fraction for the 1-4 core range.
-    # For a range of 5–8 cores, it is possible to use 5–16 GB of RAM in 1 GB increments,
+    # For 5-8 cores, from 5 to 16 GiB of memory is available with a 1 GiB step,
-    # i.e., 5 GB, 6 GB, 7 GB, etc.
+    # that is, 5 GiB, 6 GiB, 7 GiB, and so on.
-    # No dedicated cores are allowed.
-    # Some `corefraction` options are available.
+    # Core fractions are limited to three values.
     - cores:
         min: 5
         max: 8